kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 Topology Manager.
 The Topology Manager implements the pod admit handler interface and participates in Kubelet pod admission.
-When the `Admit()` function is called, the Topology Manager collects topology hints from other Kubelet components on a container by container basis(default).
+When the `Admit()` function is called, the Topology Manager collects topology hints from other Kubelet components on either a pod-by-pod, or a container-by-container basis, depending on the scope that has been set via a kubelet flag.

->NOTE: Optionally, the Topology manager can collect topology hint per pod basis by configuring `--topology-manager-scope` flag with a `pod` value.

 If the hints are not compatible, the Topology Manager may choose to reject the pod.
 Behavior in this case depends on a new Kubelet configuration